Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 ## Set up the OAuth authorization

-The *Actindo Core1 Platform* uses the OAuth 2.0 open protocol to handle client authorization for API access.
+The *Actindo Core1 Platform* supports the OAuth 2.0 open protocol to handle client authorization for API access.

 #### Prerequisites